TAILOR-UoB/new_ways_of_publishing/booksource/introduction/rethinking-courses.md

     feedback is obtained in the last stages of publication.
 On the other hand, early feedback could be useful but it is perceived as a potential risk for retribution.

-## Interactive Media for Understanding ML Methods -- A Case-Study on Graph Neural Networks